Ending bear dancing

 We work to stop bears being cruelly exploited for tourist entertainment.
 In bear dancing, bears are often poached from the wild, sold on the black market and forced to 'perform' on the streets for money.

-Cubs like Ellie are trained for two purposes.
+Cubs like Maya are trained for two purposes.
 They are destined to be exploited in either bear baiting – the cruel blood sport that forces bears to fight trained attack dogs – or the equally cruel tradition of bear dancing.
-Ellie, like many other exploited bears in Pakistan, has been used for both.
+Maya, like many other exploited bears in Pakistan, has been used for both.

 First, she is made defenseless

 The suffering that dancing bears like Maya endure is unimaginable.
 Ruthlessly trained while they are still cubs, first they must be made defenseless.
 Cubs often have their teeth filed down or knocked out with a hammer – and their claws are often extracted – so as not to pose a danger to their owner.
 Maya's sensitive muzzle was pierced with a metal ring attached to a thick, coarse rope.
 For some bears, the rope is threaded directly through their skin – all without anaesthetic.
 And this is before the painful training even begins…

 One way to train a bear like Maya to ‘dance’ is to stand her on hot metal sheets.
 Shocked by the heat, she is forced to lift her paws up off the